iZyns/Job-Scraper/README.md

 > 🚧 **Status: In Testing**
 >
 > This project is still under development and may not work as expected.
-Use at your own risk.

 ---